Loveth221/MY-DSA-SQL-PROJECT/README.md

 ---Answer: Order_Priority = (Low) / Shiping Method = Delevery Struck / Shipping Cost = $1,659.14

-------Question 6: Who are the most valuable customers, and what products or services do they typically purchase?
+ - Question 6: Who are the most valuable customers, and what products or services do they typically purchase?

 WITH CustomerRevenue AS (